cosmos/ibc/papers/2020-05/src/host-requirements.md

 For liveness of packet relay, host state machines must have bounded transactional liveness, such that incoming transactions are confirmed within a block height or timestamp bound (in particular, less than the timeouts assigned to the packets).

-IBC packet data, and other data which is not directly stored in the Merklized state but is relied upon by relayers, must be available to & efficiently computable by relayer processes.
+IBC packet data, and other data which is not directly stored in the Merklized state but is relied upon by relayers, must be available to and efficiently computable by relayer processes.